 Operation and maintenance (O&M) costs constitute a sizeable share of the total annual costs of a wind turbine.
-For a new turbine, O&M costs may easily make up 20-25% of the total levelised cost per kWh produced over the lifetime of the turbine.
-If the turbine is fairly new, the share may only be 10-15%, increasing to at least 20-35% by the end of the turbine’s lifetime.
-As a result, O&M costs are attracting greater attention, as manufacturers attempt to lower these costs significantly, by developing new turbine designs that require fewer regular service visits and less turbine downtime.
+For a new turbine, O&M costs may easily make up 20-25 per cent of the total levelised cost per kWh produced over the lifetime of the turbine.
+If the turbine is fairly new, the share may only be 10-15 per cent, but this may increase to at least 20-35 per cent by the end of the turbine’s lifetime.
+As a result, O&M costs are attracting greater attention, as manufacturers attempt to lower these costs significantly by developing new turbine designs that require fewer regular service visits and less turbine downtime.

-O&M costs are related to a limited number of cost components, and include:
+O&M costs are related to a limited number of cost components, including:

 Some of these cost components can be estimated relatively easily.
 For insurance and regular maintenance, it is possible to obtain standard contracts covering a considerable share of the wind turbine’s total lifetime.
 Conversely, costs for repair and related spare parts are much more difficult to predict.
 And although all cost components tend to increase as the turbine gets older, costs for repair and spare parts are particularly influenced by turbine age; starting low and increasing over time.

 Due to the relative infancy of the wind energy industry, there are only a few turbines that have reached their life expectancy of 20 years.
-These turbines are much smaller than those currently available on the market and, to a certain extent, the design standards were more conservative, though less stringent than they are today.
+These turbines are much smaller than those currently available on the market.
 Estimates of O&M costs are still highly unpredictable, especially around the end of a turbine’s lifetime; nevertheless a certain amount of experience can be drawn from existing, older turbines.

 Based on experiences in Germany, Spain, the UK and Denmark, O&M costs are generally estimated to be around 1.2 to 1.5 eurocents (c€) per kWh of wind power produced, over the total lifetime of a turbine.
-Spanish data indicates that less than 60% of this amount goes strictly to the O&M of the turbine and installations, with the rest equally distributed between labour costs and spare parts.
-The remaining 40% is split equally between insurance, land rental and overheads.
+Spanish data indicates that less than 60 per cent of this amount goes strictly to the O&M of the turbine and installations, with the rest equally distributed between labour costs and spare parts.
+The remaining 40 per cent is split equally between insurance, land rental and overheads.

-Figure 1.6: Different categories of O&M costs for German turbines, as an average over the time period 1997-2001.
-Source: DEWI.
+Figure 1.6: Different Categories of O&M costs for German Turbines, as an Average over the Time Period 1997-2001.

 Figure 1.7 shows the total O&M costs resulting from a Danish study, and how these are distributed between the different O&M categories, depending on the type, size and age of the turbine.
-So, for a three year old 600 kW machine, which was fairly well represented in the study , approximately 35% of total O&M costs covered insurance, 28% regular servicing, 11% administration, 12% repairs and spare parts, and 14% for other purposes.
+For a three-year-old 600 kW machine, which was fairly well represented in the study, approximately 35 per cent of total O&M costs covered insurance, 28 per cent regular servicing, 11 per cent administration, 12 per cent repairs and spare parts, and 14 per cent for other purposes.
 In general, the study revealed that expenses for insurance, regular servicing and administration were fairly stable over time, while the costs for repairs and spare parts fluctuated considerably.
 In most cases, other costs were of minor importance.

 Figure 1.7 also shows the trend towards lower O&M costs for new and larger machines.
-So, for a three year old turbine, the O&M costs decreased from around 3.5 c€/kWh; for the old 55 kW turbines, to less than 1 c€/kWh for the newer 600 kW machines.
+So for a three year old turbine, the O&M costs decreased from around 3.5 c€/kWh; for the old 55 kW turbines to less than 1 c€/kWh for the newer 600 kW machines.
 The figures for the 150 kW turbines are similar to the O&M costs identified in the three countries mentioned above.
-Moreover, Figure 1.5 shows clearly that O&M costs increase with the age of the turbine.
+Moreover, Figure 1.7 shows clearly that O&M costs increase with the age of the turbine.